MarcialRosales/rabbitmq-ldap-integration/rabbitmq-4-pcf.md

 ldapsearch command can be run from remote/edge machine as long as there is connectivity and LDAP port (389 default) is open.

-Additionally, [jxplorer](http://jxplorer.org/downloads/users.html) tool can be used to connect and create users, groups and associate user to groups.
+Additionally, [jxplorer](http://jxplorer.org/downloads/users.html) tool can be used to create users, groups and associate user to groups.

 ## 3. Enable LDAP plugin in RabbitMQ for PCF